jcbashdown/traffic-flood-ui/README.md

 -   24h average view
 -   Fix reference line for dark mode
--   landscape view - less padding above top chart as text still getting cut off
--   Better design - get tips
 -   Deploy to portfolio with explanation and open repos
--   TODO - fix landscape with menu bar
+-   check landscape view with topbar on mobile